georgeslabreche/opssat-smartcam/train/README.md

 ### 2.4.
 Tools

 TensorFlow provides a bunch of [useful tools](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/tools) to evaluate the trained .tflite model: benchmark, inspect, visualize, and more.
+[Model optimization](https://www.tensorflow.org/lite/performance/model_optimization) is also possible.
 ## 3. Known Issues

 The following error may be thrown while running `make_image_classifier`: